sovrynn/ecdo/4-LOCATION-MAPPING/README.md

 It is recommended that each location analysis begins with a map that shows the location's position relative to its surrounding landmass to help readers.
 This is particularly helpful for more obscure, small locations.
 See [Oranjemund](https://github.com/sovrynn/ecdo/tree/master/4-LOCATION-MAPPING/africa/south-africa/oranjemund) and [Svalbard](https://github.com/sovrynn/ecdo/tree/master/4-LOCATION-MAPPING/arctic/svalbard) as examples.

-Graphics should be added into `img/` folders in the relevant location and should generally be embedded into the Markdown files as part of the analysis.
+Graphics should be added into `img/` folders in the relevant location and should almost always be embedded into the Markdown files as part of the analysis.

 `README.md` files for continent directories should only contain information about the general continent.
 Information about specific locations belongs in subfolders within the continent folder.